Skip to main content

 How does DividendVPP generate revenue for battery owners?

 DividendVPP generates revenue through multi-program value stacking: time-of-use arbitrage, demand response, resource adequacy capacity payments, wholesale market participation, clean peak optimization, and demand charge management (for commercial systems).
-Instead of enrolling batteries in a single program (like basic TOU arbitrage, which earns $300-$600/year), DividendVPP optimizes across six revenue streams simultaneously, delivering $1,600-$2,400/year for residential systems - up to a 2-4x improvement compared to typical OEM-led API aggregation with limited site control (VPP 1.0).
+Instead of enrolling batteries in a single program (like basic TOU arbitrage), DividendVPP optimizes across six revenue streams simultaneously, delivering materially higher earnings for residential systems than typical OEM-led API aggregation with limited site control (VPP 1.0).
 Results depend on program mix, asset configuration, and deployment depth.
-Here's how it works: the system charges batteries during off-peak hours (cheap electricity), holds charge to avoid demand peaks (if applicable), discharges during on-peak TOU windows and high grid carbon intensity periods (maximizing TOU revenue + clean peak incentives), reserves capacity for demand response events (ELRP pays $2/kWh), and bids into wholesale markets during price spikes.
+Here's how it works: the system charges batteries during off-peak hours (cheap electricity), holds charge to avoid demand peaks (if applicable), discharges during on-peak TOU windows and high grid carbon intensity periods (maximizing TOU revenue + clean peak incentives), reserves capacity for demand response events (utility programs like ELRP pay a per-kWh incentive for verified reductions), and bids into wholesale markets during price spikes.
 All of this is coordinated in real time by edge-based execution (Molecule) + forecasting intelligence (Lightsmith Energy).
 Battery owners see monthly payouts.
 OEMs see recurring revenue per installed system.
 Learn more: DividendVPP: Maximizing Revenue for Battery Storage.

 Still have questions?